 How much does a certificate of title bond cost in Colorado?

-If the bond amount is $6,000 or less, you can get your bond online for $100.
-Surety bonds for titles between $6,001-$25,000 start at $100 and increase at a rate of $10 per $1,000 of coverage.
+If the bond amount is $6,000 or less, you can get your title bond issued instantly online for $100.
+For titles between $6,001 and $25,000, surety bonds start at $100 and increase at a rate of $10 per $1,000 of coverage.
 Title bond amounts between $25,001 and $50,000 are issued at a rate of $15 per every $1,000 of coverage.
-If your bond amount is greater than $25,000, the cost of your bond will be subject to underwriting, meaning the cost is based on a review of the applicant’s qualifications.
+If your bond amount is greater than $50,000, the cost of your bond is subject to underwriting, meaning the cost is based on a review of the applicant’s qualifications.

 Why do I need a bond for certificate of title in Colorado?

 Colorado certificate of title bonds remain valid for three years from the date of issuance.

 How to get a bonded title in Colorado

 There are a few steps to follow to successfully recover a title, but if the applicant completes each step, the new buyer will legally be able to purchase and title the vehicle.
 To see full details of each step, view the State of Colorado Title Or Salvage Title Established By Surety Bond process sheet.